Genivia/ugrep/README.md

             searched, the string ``(standard input)'' is written.
     -R, --dereference-recursive
             Recursively read all files under each directory.
 Follow all symbolic links, unlike -r.
-When -J1 is specified, files are searched in the same order as specified.
 Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -R is specified.
+See also option --sort.
     -r, --recursive
-            Recursively read all files under each directory, following symbolic links only if they are on the command line.
-When -J1 is specified, files are searched in the same order as specified.
+            Recursively read all files under each directory, following symbolic links only if they are specified on the command line.
+See also option --sort.
     --depth=[MIN,][MAX], -1, -2 ... -9, --10, --11 ...
             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing